Heavy-Vehicle-Networking-At-U-Tulsa/CAN-to-Ethernet/README.md

 # CAN-to-Ethernet
-An Teensy basewd project to bridge CAN and Ethernet.
+An Teensy based project to bridge CAN and Ethernet.
 Also includes WiFi and PWM outputs.